yueyu19/yueyu19.github.io/_teaching/law-of-cosines.md

 $$ \langle \nabla f(x^1)-\nabla f(x^2), x^3-x^1\rangle=B_f(x^3, x^2)-B_f(x^3, x^1)- B-f(x^1, x^2). $$

 The above equation is also known at the **three-point property of Bregman divergence**.
-You can check that equation (1) is in fact a special case of equation (2) if
+You can check that equation (1) is in fact the special case of equation (2) where

 $$f(x)=\frac{1}{2}||x||^2.$$